openstack-archive/tripleo-quickstart/roles/repo-setup/README.md

 * `repos.type` - file / generic / package / rpm_url
 * `repos.releases` - for which releases to set up this repo, if not defined - for all releases.
                      It supports shortcut for all stable releases - '{{ stable }}'
-* `add_repos` - dictionary of additional repositories to add, could be populated in code, by default is empty
+* `add_repos` - dictionary of additional repositories to add, could be populated in code, by default is empty.
+Note that this dictionary will be constructed in the same manner as a typical `repos` dictionary.
+See examples below.

   *File*
   ------